Sabertn/patilv.github.io/_posts/2013-04-25-Interacting-on-demand-with-2012-best-cities-data-and-plotting-different-graphs-Experiments-with-ggplot2-on-shiny-server.md

 comments: true
 share: true
 ---

-Data from slides on [Bloomberg businessweek's site.](http://images.businessweek.com/slideshows/2012-09-26/americas-50-best-cities)

 In this post, I show how one can interact with a dataset and generate graphs on the fly (technically, I've predetermined which graphs to create, but it should not be difficult to build a menu of possible graphs).
-This required setting up the shiny server running on Ubuntu.
-This current server is being hosted by Gonzaga.
-Big thanks to Bob Toshack for help in trying to get the server public.
-Work in progress.
-In the meanwhile, I am using the services provided by RStudio for hosting this.
-Thanks a ton, RStudio, for this opportunity and the wonderful set of tools you have.
-And I am getting tired of this best cities dataset.
-So, the last few apps using that.
-Please click on the pictures below to go to the site and play with it.
-Remember to come back to go to the next set of interactive graphs.**[Update: The site has been embedded below.
-There is no longer a need to leave this site.]**
+I am using the services provided by RStudio for hosting this app through the shiny server.
+Thanks a ton for this opportunity and the wonderful set of tools you have.
+For this, I use data from slides on [Bloomberg businessweek's site](http://images.businessweek.com/slideshows/2012-09-26/americas-50-best-cities) on the characteristics of the best cities of US in 2012.

 1.Generating bar plots and/or dot plots of any variable you choose (from the preloaded data).